 About Susan Miller-Cochran

 - Malenczyk, Rita, Susan Miller-Cochran, Elizabeth Wardle, Kathleen Blake Yancey, editors.
 Composition, Rhetoric, and Disciplinarity.
-Utah State University Press. (in press)
+Utah State University Press, forthcoming 2018.

 - Raimes, Ann, and Susan Miller-Cochran.
 Pocket Keys for Writers (6th Ed.).
 Cengage Learning, 2018.

 - Raimes, Ann, and Susan Miller-Cochran.
 Keys for Writers (8th Ed.).
 Cengage Learning, 2018.

 - Miller-Cochran, Susan, and Rochelle Rodrigo.
 The Cengage Guide to Research (3rd Ed.).
 Cengage Learning, 2017.

 - Miller-Cochran, Susan, Roy Stamper, and Stacey Cochran.
 An Insider’s Guide to Academic Writing.
 Macmillan, 2016.